splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/tutorial-aws-use.rst

 Monitor and use AWS data in Splunk Observability Cloud
 *****************************************************************

-After you've integrated with your AWS services, you can access your data, set up alerts, and enjor other features of Splunk Observability Cloud.
+After you've integrated with your AWS services, you can access your data, set up alerts, and enjoy other features of Splunk Observability Cloud.

 View and manage AWS data
 ========================================================================